SunnyWolf/goldenmotor_protocol/README.md

 **Length**

-This fild indicates payload length.
+This fild indicates payload length in bytes.

 **Payload**

 According code that I found in PI-800, data payload length can be 0 or 32 bytes.
 If payload length = 0, controller request for data or check connection.
-If payload length = 32, controller send data to controller.
+If payload length > 0, controller send data to user.
-Payload contain items with 2 bytes length, first byte is High, second is Low.
+Mainly payload contains items with 1 or 2 bytes length.
+Byte order is little-endian.

 |   1   |   2   |
 |-------|-------|